mbsimonovic/terraform-aws-service-catalog/modules/services/eks-core-services/core-concepts.md

 resources](https://kubernetes.io/docs/concepts/services-networking/service/).
 Each entry in the `service_dns_mappings`
 input variable translates to a Service of type [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname), which you can use with Kubernetes internal Service Discovery mechanism to access.
-This is useful to bind more friendly names to AWS generated DNS records (e.g., an endpoint for a RDS database).
+This is useful to bind more friendly names to DNS records managed outside of Kubernetes (e.g., such as endpoints for RDS, ElastiCache, etc).

 For example, to create a Kubernetes Service of name `main` in the namespace `database` that routes to an RDS database endpoint, you can do the following: